 Non-load bearing walls, as the name suggests, carry no loads and are simply there to divide up the interior spaces into separate rooms — these are relatively straightforward to alter or remove, although care still needs to be taken.

-How To Tell Whether a Wall is Load Bearing
+How Do You Know if a Wall is Load Bearing?

 - The roof: In older houses the roof structure often relies on support from an internal wall.
 More modern roofs with W-shaped roof trusses (introduced in the late 1960s) are designed to span right across the house from the main wall to another without internal support